2019 was great. Lot’s of interesting stuff happened. Let’s dig in. But first, I say to you 2019... good day.

 I continued to contribute to my favourite open source project, DEV.

 This year was my first year participating in Hacktoberfest.
 It was a fun endeavour which included contributions to DEV as well as adding some automation for properly formatting markdown files for the learnstorybook.com project.
-You can read about it in my post, My Hacktoberfest 2019.

-Open-Source in 2020
+Open Source in 2020

 I will definitely continue to contribute to open source in 2020.
 What about you?